SPRING – March, April, May:

 WINTER – November, December, January, February:

 Winter in Alaska sounds magical, doesn’t it?
-It really does live up to that expectation in most areas.
+It really does live up to the expectations in most areas.

-A waterproof winter jacket that can be separated into multiple layers is a great idea here.
-That way you can choose exactly how much warmth you need on any given day or for a specific activity.
+A waterproof winter jacket that can be separated into multiple layers is a very wise here.
+That way, you can choose exactly how much warmth you need on any given day or for a specific activity.

 Alaska is, by rough estimation, about 1/3-1/2 the size of the lower 48 United States combined, and it spans several climate zones due to its proximity to the Arctic Circle and various ocean and sea currents.